+24. Please list three side effects seen with Ribavirin: (3pts.)a.

+- b.

+- с

-24. .
-Please list three side effects seen with Ribavirin: (3pts.) a. b.
-25. c .
-What is the mode of action that Tobramycin has on bacteria that overcor (3pts.) mes this infection?
-26. .
-Pulmicort: Please list device with the respective dose delivered.
-We innervate, and what are the desired therapeutic outcomes?
-How contain administered and list at least one frequent side effect: (6pts.)
-27. .
-What is the mode of action with Pentamidine in combating PCP, How doe process present in the lungs?
-(3pts.) es this disease 28.
-What are two methods used to verify a patient is positive for Tuberculosia.b. is?
-(2pts.)
-29. .
-Please give the specific infection that each agent listed is combating and each to administer this specific medication: (4pts.) the device used with Specific Infection Device Pentamidine: Relenza: Rihavirin:
+- 25. What is the mode of action that Tobramycin has on bacteria that overcomes this infection?
+(3pts.)

+- 26. Pulmicort: Please list device with the respective dose delivered.
+What will it innervate, and what are the desired therapeutic outcomes?
+How often is this drug administered and list at least one frequent side effect: (6pts.) - 27.
+What is the mode of action with Pentamidine in combating PCP, How does this disease process present in the lungs?
+(3pts.) - 28.
+What are two methods used to verify a patient is positive for Tuberculosis?
+(2pts.)a. - b. - 29.
+Please give the specific infection that each agent listed is combating and the device used with each to administer this specific medication: (4pts.)

+Specific Infection